Blattvorhang/Functional-Programming-Exercises/README.md

 # Functional Programming Exercises

-This repository contains the exercises for the course *Functional Programming and Verification* at TUM during the Summer Semester of 2023.
+Welcome to the repository for the course *Functional Programming and Verification* at TUM during the Summer Semester of 2023.

-The course primarily utilizes [Ocaml](https://ocaml.org) as the functional programming language of choice.
-Codes run in Linux.

-## Achievements
-In the [final contest programming excercise](./Week_10/Homework_02_and_Contest_CrazyCamelCompetition/), I used to be the first place, and finally won the third place.
-The score refers to the number of rounds I won.

-I hope you can learn something through this repository.
+Here, you will find a collection of exercises designed to help you practice and master functional programming concepts.
+The primary language used for these exercises is [Ocaml](https://ocaml.org), a powerful functional programming language.

+Please note that all codes in this repository are intended to run on Linux systems.

+Feel free to explore the exercises, work on them, and deepen your understanding of functional programming.
+If you have any questions or need assistance, don't hesitate to reach out.

 ## Catalogue
 - [Week 5: Basic Syntax of Ocaml](https://github.com/Blattvorhang/Functional-Programming-Excercises/tree/main/Week_05)